Reza Pahlavi, Crown Prince of Iran: Succession

-Reza Pahlavi II is first in the line of succession to his late father, while his younger brother Ali-Reza Pahlavi II was second in line until he committed suicide in 2011.
-Prior to his birth, the presumptive heir was Patrick Ali Pahlavi, the crown prince's cousin.
+Reza Pahlavi II is first in the line of succession to his late father.
+In contrast, his younger brother Ali-Reza Pahlavi II was second in line until his death by suicide in 2011.
+Before Reza Pahlavi's birth, the presumptive heir was Patrick Ali Pahlavi, the crown prince's cousin.

-In February 2019, he launched an initiative called the Phoenix Project of Iran.
+In February 2019, Reza Pahlavi launched the Phoenix Project of Iran initiative.
 According to the National Interest, this is "designed to bring the various strains of the opposition closer to a common vision for a post-clerical Iran".